innopolis-devops/labs/app_python/DOCKER.md

   * All dependencies are up-to-date (as of 7.9.2022), which means no known (and already solved by developers) vulnerabilities are present.
   * `EXPOSE` command is used as documentation for others to indicate that this image requires only one open port to function.
 In `docker-compose.yml` only this port is opened.
 * Other
-  * Not using wildcard copy `COPY . ./` to avoid unnecesary inlcusion of secrets or just redundant data.
+  * Not using wildcard copy `COPY . ./` to avoid unnecesary inclusion of secrets or just redundant data.
   * Using `CMD` as default arguments for `ENTRYPOINT` for running the server.
 This also allows to change bind address without having to rebuild the image.
   * Chaining commands instead of creating new layers
   * Used linter `hadolint` and fixed a problem: